Rakagami/ATLA_Campaign/Players Part/Rules/Armor.md

 Grants Damage reduction.

-General Armor reduces all Damage Types by its value Physical Armor reduces all Piercing slashing and bludgeoning Damage.
+General Armor reduces all Damage Types by its value.
+Physical Armor reduces all Piercing slashing and bludgeoning Damage.